Uninett/Howitz/README.rst

     shows all known usernames

 ``update``
-    is used to change the web password or zino token for an existing user
+    is used to change the web password or Zino token for an existing user

 Configuration